Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 - fear verb, source verb, preceiver verb (pa, shuo, gaosu)
 - animate noun, collective noun, animate plural noun (John, university, friends)
   -  ziji maybe more likely to bound withe singular nouns like john, and if we do not add another level of plural nouns, this might be a part of nature for the collective noun, since they maybe plural by nature, and this maybe a confounding varible.

+## Before experiment
+- ask participants to rate the animacy of the nouns first from 1-10 to create a gradient effect, becuase some collective nouns maybe more animate than other, then select the top rated collective nouns from the survey

 ## Hypothesis
 - verb > animacy